EMPTYVOID-DEV/Zero-UI/apps/docs/static/docs/Getting Started/Theming.md

 #### Font Family

-Two font pairs are employed by **Zero-ui**, one for headers and another for body elements.
+Two font pairs are employed by Zero-UI, one for headers and another for body elements.

 ```css
 --bodyFont: Verdana, Geneva, Tahoma, sans-serif;